wedvjin/i2c-moisture-sensor/README.md

 # i2c-moisture-sensor

-Tree form continuation of original project.
+Leaf form continuation of original project.

 I2C based soil moisture sensor.
 A continuation of the [Chirp - plant watering alarm](https://github.com/Miceuz/PlantWateringAlarm) project.
 There is also an [RS485](https://github.com/Miceuz/rs485-moist-sensor) and an [analog](https://github.com/Miceuz/soil-moisture-sensor-analog) version available.